Glaichbea

 Glaichbea is a small hamlet in the Highland council area, located directly south of Camault Muir in the Highlands of Scotland.
 It is located 3.8 mi south-southwest of Beauly and 14.1 mi southwest of Inverness.
 It is part of the civil parish of Kiltarlity and Convinth, and the lieutenancy area and historic county of Inverness-shire.

+History

+There are a number of archaeological features in the area that were discovered in April 2005, including buildings associated with a probable post-medieval farmstead as well as a number of clearance cairns.